 After 4 years of an adult psychiatry residency and a 2-year fellowship in child psychiatry, Jasjeet earned her title as a child psychiatrist which she has continued for 20 years.

-With such an impressive resume, I wanted to hear her insight into what made her achievements possible.
-The answer, a deep dive into community college.
+With such an impressive resume, let's hear her insight into what made her achievements possible.
+The answer is a deep dive into community college.